larspensjo/Logonaut/doc/UserRequirements.md

 This document outlines the functional requirements for the Logonaut application from a user's perspective.

-The reuqirement ID is a unique ID that can be referenced from the source code and other documents.
+The requirement ID is a unique ID that can be referenced from the source code and other documents.
 The version number is incremented when a requirement is updated.

 ## 1. Core Log Viewing

 *   [ReqFileMonitorLiveUpdatev1] **File Monitoring:** The application must allow the user to select a log file via a menu (`File > Open Log File` or `Ctrl+O`) and then continuously monitor that file for changes, updating the display in real-time as new lines are added.
 *   [ReqFilterEfficientRealTimev1] Filtering must efficiently handle real-time updates from monitored files or pasted content, applying filters to new data incrementally where possible to maintain UI responsiveness even with large log sources.
-*   [ReqPasteFromClipboardv1] **Paste Input:** The user must be able to paste log content directly from the clipboard (using `Ctrl+V`) to view it without saving it to a file first.
+*   [ReqPasteFromClipboardv2] **Paste Input:** The user must be able to paste log content directly from the clipboard (using `Ctrl+V` when the log view has focus) to view it without saving it to a file first.
+Pasting should replace the current view content.
 *   [ReqLargeFileResponsivev1] **Large File Handling:** The application must remain responsive and usable even when viewing very large log files.
 Background processing should be used for filtering and loading.
 *   [ReqStandardScrollingv1] **Scrolling:** Standard vertical scrolling must be supported (mouse wheel, keyboard: PgUp/PgDn, Arrows, Home/End).
 *   [ReqOverviewScrollbarMapv1] **Overview Scrollbar:** A custom overview scrollbar must provide visual document mapping and scroll control.
 *   [ReqFileResetHandlingv1] **File Reset Handling:** If the monitored log file is reset (e.g., truncated), the application should ideally detect this, potentially clear the display, and continue monitoring from the beginning of the reset file. *(Current implementation might require reopening)*.
 *   [ReqFileUnavailableHandlingv1] **File Unavailability:** If the log file becomes unavailable (e.g., deleted, network drive disconnects), the application should handle this gracefully (e.g., stop tailing, display a message) without crashing.
+*   [ReqRememberLastFolderV1] **Remember Last Folder:** The "Open Log File" dialog should remember the folder from the last opened file and open there by default.

 ## 2. Display and Appearance